ttran9/tt-forecast-spring/README.md

 # Summary of this branch

-- Since I did not follow TDD completely (such as testing all classes) this branch will focus on code cleanup and adding tests where applicable and refactoring if necessary.
-    - Note: I'm aware that I should've written more detailed tests and more concise code if I were following TDD.

-    # What I learned:
-        - I need to be more careful while naming my "integration test" files because I misnamed this it caused for my tests to not be detected by Codecov's line coverage and my coverage was appearing to be much lower than it was.
+- There is a run-time bug that I am fixing in this branch where the same user name can be registered more than once.

+- I will also be adding in validation for other fields.

 # Docker Information (for using the database in development mode)